shannonmoeller/require-glob/README.md

 ### `reducer` `{Function(result, file, i, files) : result}`

 The reducer is responsible for generating the final object structure.
 The default reducer expects an array as produced by the default mapper and turns it into a nested object.
-Hyphenated and dot-separated sections of directory names and file names are converted to `camelCase`.
-Path separators determine object nesting.
+The object structure is determined by the `keygen`.

 ```js
 // mapper example is reduced to